efroemling/ballistica/README.md

 * Improve transparency
   * I get a lot of "what's in the next update?" or "how is 2.0 coming?" questions.
 By working here in the open I hope to make many of these questions unnecessary.
 * Increase community involvement
+  * Provide a single place for tracking issues related to the engine/game
   * Allow people to submit their own bug fixes or improvements, making myself less of a bottleneck
   * Migrate modding documentation to this repo's wiki, allowing other modders to add their own bits of wisdom